Justus Perthes (publishing company): Hermann Haack

 In 1897 Hermann Haack (1872–1966) took up employment with Justus Perthes.
 He began with the editing of school atlases and from 1907 onwards he became the main editor of the Sydow-Wagners Methodischer Schulatlas.
 In 1902 he became responsible for the Stieler.
 It was the second time that this was accompanied by a textbook.
-In 1934 he started on the ‘internationale Stieler'.
-For this projects a lot of maps were redrawn and toponyms were given in local language.
+In 1934 he started on the international Stieler.
+For this project, a lot of maps were redrawn and toponyms were given in local language.
 A Dutch reviewer read the subtitle Grand atlas de géographie moderne as meaning that the atlas would be complemented with some maps in the style of the Physikalischer Atlas.
 Unfortunately the Second World War terminated this project before it was complete.

-In 1908 he began a carto-bibliographic supplement in PGM, that contained many reviews of maps.
+In 1908, he began a carto-bibliographic supplement in PGM, that contained many reviews of maps.
 In 1941-1945 this was succeeded by the feature Kartographie.

 Haack was especially renowned for the publication of his wallmap series, of which 250 items were planned.
 In 1903 he began with the series Große Historischer Wandatlas [Large historic wall atlas] (41 maps, 1908–1931) and in 1907 with the Großer Geographischer Wandatlas [Large geographic wall atlas] (47 maps, 1907–1930).
-A third series concerning physical geography was produced between 1913 and 1937, but success failed because of the high production costs.
+A third series concerning physical geography was produced between 1913 and 1937, but this was not a commercial success because of the high production costs.

-His last grand project was the Zentralasien-Atlas [Central Asia atlas] for Sven Hedin, but because of the Second World War this project soon ended.
+His last grand project was the Zentralasien-Atlas [Central Asia atlas] for Sven Hedin, but because of the Second World War this project ended.

-Hermann Haack retired in 1944, but this would not mean the end of his career as cartographer and publisher.